dwoltjer/webslides/README.md

 - **show_highlights_only** (bool, _optional_, default=False): If set to True, only content pages with highlights will be shown in the index and highlights pages.

 - **footer_image_url** (str, _optional_, default=None): Filename or web url of image to be used for logo in footer.

+- **embed_images** : (bool, optional, default = True): If True, images will be embedded in the HTML file.
+Embedding increases file size.

 - **contents_title** : (str, optional, default = 'Contents'): Heading of the contents page.